BaiardiLorenzo/DLA/Lab3/README.md

 ## Folder structure

 - `Lab3-DRL.ipynb`: Base Jupyter notebook with the laboratory instructions from the course.
+- `Lab3-DRL-PARTLY.ipynb`: Jupyter notebook with the exercises completed by the student during the laboratory session.
-- `Lab3-DRL-Exercise3.ipynb`: Jupyter notebook with the exercises completed by the student.
+- `Lab3-DRL-Exercise3.ipynb`: Jupyter notebook with the exercises completed by the student for the exam.
 - `wandb`: Folder with the weights and biases files generated during the training of the models.
 - `images`: Folder with the images used in the README file.
+- `model_states`: Folder with the model states generated during the training of the models.

 # 1. Introduction